gimlet-io/gimlet-documentation/src/pages/blog/streamlit-deployment-https-social-auth.md

     git \
     && rm -rf /var/lib/apt/lists/*

 # Copies everything from the root directory to the working directory of the container.
-This is usually used for development environments.
+This command doesn't follow Docker best practices, use this only for development environments.
+# When you use COPY this way, make sure there's a .dockerignore file in your root folder that has .env listed.
 COPY . .

 # Installs Python packages listed in the requirements.txt.